apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - Ticket registry operations are now *observed* using [Micrometer Observations](https://micrometer.io) and then reported as metrics.
 - JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.
 - Support for additional settings such as `cluster`, `family`, etc to assist with Hazelcast discovery when CAS is deployed in AWS.
+- [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now prepped to also a starter test suite based on Puppeteer.

 ## Library Upgrades